MG6 (automobile)

-The MG6 is a compact car which has been produced by Chinese manufacturer SAIC Motor under the MG marque since 2010.
+The MG6 is a compact car which has been produced by SAIC under British MG marque since 2010.
 It is slotted slightly above the compact sedan MG GT, and the compact hatchback MG 5.

-First generation
+First generation (2009)

 The first-generation MG6 was initially announced in April 2009 at the Shanghai Auto Show, as a five-door GT/fastback, and in October 2010 at Shanghai Expo, as a four-door notchback saloon model.
 It is derived from the Roewe 550, hence being distantly related to the Rover 75, sharing its front subframe.

 The five-door fastback/hatchback, known as the MG6 GT, went on sale in the United Kingdom in May 2011, the saloon, known as the MG6 Magnette, went on sale on 16 July 2011.
 A diesel model joined the range at the end of 2012.
 The first Thai assembled car rolled off the assembly line on 4 June 2014, with a potential for 5,000 cars per annum.

 The MG6 sold below expectations in the United Kingdom, eventually being dropped from the range there in 2016, whilst continuing in other markets.

 History

 Like the Roewe 550, some of the development and styling of the MG6 was done at the SAIC UK Technical Centre although the main design and development contract was given to EDAG: Shanghai.
 It was originally designed as a Roewe badged model (IP22 Project) but, as SAIC took control of Nanjing Auto, owners of the MG brand, the nearly finished vehicle went through a facelift and came out as the first Chinese MG car.

 The MG6 commenced production in China in 2010, and for a brief period in partially knock down form at Longbridge, United Kingdom, from 13 April 2011.
-Since 2013, the MG 3 supermini also undergoes some limited final assembly at the same factory until 2016.
+From 2013, the MG 3 supermini also saw some limited final assembly at the same factory until 2016.

 Following the hatchback 6 GT, the notchback saloon version debuted in June 2011, carrying the Magnette name, which was used by MG during the 1950s to 1960s for its saloon cars, and also in the 1930s for the MG K-type.
 The MG6 Magnette is quite different from the MG6 GT GT/fastback, as it has a boot rather than a hatchback.